Miguel Cabrera’s career coming to close with Tigers, leaving lasting legacy in MLB and Venezuela

 For Cabrera — and baseball fans — there’s a lot to unpack from the career of one of the best hitters ever.

-Cabrera’s career will end Sunday afternoon against Cleveland at Comerica Park, where a sold-out crowd will include a few thousand fans paying for standing-room only tickets to cheer him on one more time.
+Cabrera’s career will end Sunday afternoon against Cleveland at Comerica Park, where a sold-out crowd will include a few thousands fans paying for standing-room only tickets to cheer him on one more time.

 The 12-time All-Star leaves the game with an impressive legacy.
 The popular player has also provided a desperately needed jolt of joy in his native Venezuela during a crisis that has pushed millions into poverty and compelled 7.3 million people to migrate.